chessmail user manual

 Further information on data processing can be found on the privacy policy page.

-Membership can be terminated via the settings.
-From members who terminate their membership, personal data, such as the email address, are deleted from the database.
-Games of former members can remain in the database.
+Membership can be ended via the settings.
+When members end their membership, personal data such as the email address are deleted from the database.
+Games of former members may remain in the database.

-To terminate membership, you must not have any ongoing games.
+To end membership, you must not have any ongoing games.

 Terms of Use